safaa400/Twitter-sentiment-analysis/README.md

 # Story Generation and Visualization from Tweets

 In this section, we will explore the cleaned tweets text.
 Exploring and visualizing data, no matter whether its text or any other data, is an essential step in gaining insights.
-Do not limit yourself to only these methods told in this tutorial, feel free to explore the data as much as possible.

 Before we begin exploration, we must think and ask questions related to the data in hand.
 A few probable questions are as follows:

 What are the most common words in the entire dataset?